Grow Something to Give

 SIMPLE SAFE SERVICE

 Simple Safe Service activities are designed to spark generous action and youth and family conversations for the good of all.

 We depend on food systems to live and be healthy.
 Many children do not understand where food comes from.
 This science activity encourges exploration of seeds and the best conditions for growing.
 After successfully growing a plant, put it in an attractive recycled container and give it as a gift to brighten someone's day.

 - Observe the plants that grow best around the house and neighborhood, and talk about the conditions required (sun, warmth, light, soil).

 - Look in the refrigerator for food items that contain seeds, such as oranges, apples, beans, peppers, squash, cucumbers, and melons.
 While preserving the food for eating, remove and gently rinse the seeds.

 - Read about the best conditions for growing and make a care plan.
 To germinate seeds, wet a paper towel and put a few seeds on it.
 Fold the paper towel with the seeds inside and put it in a small resealable plastic bag.
 Do this with a variety of seeds and make a few paper towel packets of each seed type.

 - To experiment with and learn about best conditions, put seeds in different places.
 For example, put some bean seeds in the dark and some in the light.
 Put some squash seeds directly in soil and some in the wet paper towel.

-- Keep a log of what you observe each day and whether you add water, move them, or plant them in soil in a recycled container.
+- Keep a log of what you observe each day and when you add water, move them, or plant them in soil.
 Measure and describe any growth.

-- When the plants are large enough, put them in a decorated recycled pot and give the plants to neighbors or donate to shelters.
+- When the seedlings have grown sturdy, put them in a decorated recycled pot and give the plants to neighbors or donate to shelters.